 Cost by Soffit Type

 We’ve broken down average soffit material prices per linear foot in the table below.
 Some materials, such as wood, vinyl, and aluminum, require painting to prevent elemental damage or match your home.
-Painting adds $150–$300 to your material costs on average.
+Paint adds $150–$300 to material costs on average, with the painting process costing more if necessary.

 Aluminum